In this blog you will learn Harmful Effects of Mobile Phones on Children. also harmful effects of the internet.

 Another practice that has become highly common among teens over the recent years has been sexual texting or even exchanging inappropriate photos.
 Even if you consider these behaviors harmless, and to be expected from teenagers, there is a risk of the photos getting into the wrong hands, which can cause public embarrassment and irrevocable psychological damage to your child.

 Using parental control and watching your kid’s behavior on the internet is highly recommended to avoid circumstances such as these.
+Effects of Mobile Phones on Children health shown below.

 Effects on health